minibolt-guide/minibolt/guide/system/privacy.md

   [...]
   ```

-* Enable autoboot on start
+* Enable autoboot on the start

   ```sh
   $ sudo systemctl enable i2pd
   ```

-* Check the service started and the correct autoboot enabled
+* Check the service is started and the correct autoboot enabled

   ```sh
   $ sudo systemctl status i2pd